devtechsystems/devtechsys.com/_projects/Mid-Term-Evaluation-of-the-Acc.md

 ---
-title: Mid Term Evaluation Of The Acc
+title: Mid-Term Evaluation of the Accelerated Learning Program for Positive Living and United Service (ALPP)
 Project Title: Mid-Term Evaluation of the Accelerated Learning Program for Positive Living and United Service (ALPP)
 Start Year: '2008'